cwy20030/ActiGlobe/articles/Time-Shift.md

 FlyEast.
 Based on the initial recording time, it runs through the raw recording file to provide a quick overview with simple summaries for each recording day and a newly enriched actigraphy data.
-This pre-processing step also automatically adds time-stamps to the original longitudinal recording.
-If the original location inherits the practice of daylight saving, [`BriefSum()`](https://cwy20030.github.io/ActiGlobe/reference/BriefSum.md) would also automatically handle any gain or loss in time.
-By default, [`BriefSum()`](https://cwy20030.github.io/ActiGlobe/reference/BriefSum.md) would allow us to store both the summary and the newly enriched recording data in a data.list.
+This pre-processing step also automatically adds timestamps to the original longitudinal recording.
+If the original location inherits the practice of daylight-saving transitioning, [`BriefSum()`](https://cwy20030.github.io/ActiGlobe/reference/BriefSum.md) would also automatically handle any gain or loss in time.
+By default, [`BriefSum()`](https://cwy20030.github.io/ActiGlobe/reference/BriefSum.md) would allow us to store both the summary and the newly enriched recording data in a `data.list`.

 ``` r
 BdfList <-